fogfish/nebula/README.md

 ## Inspiration

-Erlang cluster is build from loosely connected nodes.
-Erlang/OTP implements Erlang Port Mapper Daemon (**epmd**) that coordinates connectivity between nodes.
-It is responsible for mapping and discovery the symbolic node names to node address (**IP**, **TCP ports**).
+Erlang cluster is build from loosely connected nodes that uses **tcp/ip** transport.
+Each node listens on different ports, which are allocated from pool.
+It requires a naming service that coordinates ports discovery.
+Erlang/OTP implements Erlang Port Mapper Daemon (**epmd**) for this purposes.
+It is responsible for mapping and discovery the symbolic node names to node address (**ip**, **tcp ports**).
 However, this solution do not work out of the box in scalable manner in the container-based environment.
 The discovery needs to account Docker's network topology, dynamic port allocation, etc.

+This project implements a container appliance to solve Erlang node discovery.

+## Key features

+* [Distribution protocol](doc/protocol.md) to support node discovery in decentralized manner.
+* Listener of docker containers status.
+* HTTP-based discovery and port mapping.